algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ## 6. Technical limitations

-We have few limitations for this project, which can be listed as:
+We have a few limitations for this project, which can be listed as:
 - The exclusive use of <a href="https://en.cppreference.com/w/c/header">standard libraries</a>.
-- The memory available for our virtual CPU and user's program.
+- The lack of memory available for our virtual CPU and user's program.
 - Performance limitation.

 ## 7. risks

-Along with limitations comes risks which are:
+Along with limitations come risks which are:

-- The limitation in memory may result in higher latency or crashes in worst case scenarios.
+- The limitation in memory may result in higher latency or crashes in worst-case scenarios.
 - The use of memory allocation might result in memory leaks if not managed properly.
 - There is a risk our CPU might perform slowly or even crash with enormous assembly programs.